sravani-jakkula/GDP-Project/readme.md

 # Packages and libraries required

-Added libraries required for me to start my work.
+Added libraries required for me to start my work and configured Maven to Eclipse IDE.

 ### Analyzing the idea and exploring about the features